Sustainable Development Goal 3: Target 3.1: Reduce maternal mortality

 Target 3.1 aims to reduce maternal mortality to less than 70 deaths per 100,000 live births.
-Though the maternal mortality ratio declined by 37 percent between 2000 and 2015, there were approximately 303,000 maternal deaths worldwide in 2015, most from preventable causes.
+Maternal mortality ratio declined by 37 percent between 2000 and 2015, there were approximately 303,000 maternal deaths worldwide in 2015, most from preventable causes.
 In 2015, maternal health conditions were also the leading cause of death among girls aged 15–19.
 Key strategies for meeting SDG 3 will be to reduce adolescent pregnancy (which is strongly linked to gender equality), provide better data for all women and girls, and achieve universal coverage of skilled birth attendants.

 Target 3.2: End all preventable deaths under five years of age

-The full text of Target 3.2 is: "By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under‑5 mortality to at least as low as 25 per 1,000 live births."
+The full text of Target 3.2 is: "By 2030, end preventable deaths of newborns and children under five years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under‑five mortality to at least as low as 25 per 1,000 live births."